Pro Tips for Starting a Photography Business—Part 2: Key Business Strategies

 Fashion and glamour photographer Lou Freeman emphasizes the importance of creating a great first impression with your website.
 “Your website and online presence is your storefront and the most important draw to confirm your sales options.
 A wonderfully designed and well-executed site will allow your possible clients no option but to buy your services,” she said.

 In addition to having a dynamic website, it’s imperative to have a well-thought-out business plan.
-Stay tuned for Part 3 of this series, which will cover business plan tips and the essential elements you’ll want to include.
+In Part 3 of this series the pros explain why you need a business plan and the essential elements you’ll want to include.

 Rachel Brill is a marketing editor at Zenfolio.
 She has been editing for 13 years and writing for six years.
 She has a BA in journalism and resides in the San Francisco Bay Area.